Course Requirements

 You should be aware of the following guidelines regarding plagiarism:

 The Writing Center provides professional tutors who work with you to help clarify your thinking and improve the communication of your ideas.
+I highly recommend you take your first (and second) draft of your book review to the Writing Center.
 They can help at all stages of writing, from planning to drafting to revision.
 I encourage you all to take advantage of this wonderful, free resource for any of your writing assignments.

 Location: Andrews Library Level 1.